backdrop-contrib/slick/README.txt

   against the latest.

-- A Slick instance may be cached by its ID, and will only take place if you enable the "Cache" option.
+- A Slick instance may be cached by its ID, and will only take place if you set the "Cache" to some value than None.
 Having two different slicks with the same ID will cause the first one cached override the second.
   IDs are guaranteed unique if using sub-modules.
 However if you do custom works, or input one at Slick Views UI, be sure to have unique IDs as they should be.